avasconcelos114/lighthouse-bot/README.md

 - [x] Write documentation to make command usage clearer
 - [x] Add more comprehensive logging
 - [x] Investigate the possibility of using workers to run audits so that multiple audits can run simultaneously
-- [ ] Investigate possibility of accounting for the timezone of user who registers a job (instead of always following server time)
+- [ ] Add a configurable number of past audits to be fetched from `stats` command
+  - e.g. `/lighthouse stats https://google.com limit 15`